Uday-Test1/Uday-Test1-FirstRepo/README.md

 Editing the ORg1 Directly
 Fetching the changes
 Gitpull
-Checking GIt PR by rasiing PR to feature/uday1
+Checking GIt PR by rasiing PR to feature/uday1 Udaytestgitpr toi chcek on SCA-QE